 In most cases you will set small, realistic goals to avoid pushing yourself too hard in the beginning.
 Eventually, you can adjust your goals to fit within your physical abilities.

 A huge part of your treatment will be your strengthening exercises.
-Exercise programs for chronic fatigue syndrome are flexible as too strenuous activities may only worsen your symptoms.
+As per NICE guidelines exercise programs for chronic fatigue syndrome are flexible as too strenuous activities may only worsen your symptoms.
 Your physiotherapist will help you identify appropriate movements.

 Hands-on therapy may also be incorporated into your program to reduce pain and enhance your mobility.
 Your physiotherapist may also recommend that you implement changes to your lifestyle, such as getting enough rest, managing stress, and eating a balanced diet.